Gieto28/scrollity/README.md

 ---

-<p align="center"> Scroll infinitely for the last time with the new Scrollity app. <br> Share Photos video or share a story whenever wherever!
+<p align="center"> Scroll infinitely for the last time with the new Scrollity app. <br> Share photos, videos or share a story whenever wherever!
     <br>
 </p>